Psheikomaniac/advancedWishlist/docs/advancedWishlist/wishlist-event-dtos.md

 # Event DTOs - Advanced Wishlist System

-## Überblick
+## Overview

-Event DTOs dienen als Transportobjekte für Events im Shopware Event System.
-Sie kapseln alle relevanten Daten, die bei einem bestimmten Ereignis übertragen werden müssen, und ermöglichen eine typensichere Kommunikation zwischen verschiedenen System-Komponenten.
+Event DTOs serve as transport objects for events in the Shopware Event System.
+They encapsulate all relevant data that needs to be transmitted during a specific event and enable type-safe communication between different system components.

 ## Base Event DTO